bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 + I once chased a bug from xdm, down through NIS+ to the Solaris kernel

-+ Sun told me my company was &ldquo;too small&rquo; to get it fixed.
++ Sun told me my company was &ldquo;too small&rdquo; to get it fixed.

 + It's one of the experienced that turned me into a Free Software zealot.